binary-station/binary-station.github.io/NervaBoardGameManual.md

 ## Introduction

-Nerva is a board game that utilizes a standard chess board and 192 pawns + 2 kings.
+Nerva is a board game that uses a standard chess board and 192 pawns + 2 kings.

 Two opposing forces (White and Black) face each other in battle on the game board.

 It is a turn-based wargame in the spirit of chess with different rules.

+Pawns can be stacked three levels high, linked for bonuses, and kings remain hidden until discovered.

-The goal is to capture the enemy king.
+The goal is to reveal the enemy king's location and capture it to claim victory.

+Have fun!

 ## The elements of Nerva